Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity Based on Generalized Iterated Fourier Series Converging Pointwise: Theorem on Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity

-Further we will denote the complete orthonormal systems of Legendre polynomials or trigonometric functions in the space $L_2([t, T])$ as $\{\phi_j(x)\}_{j=0}^{\infty}$.
+Further, we will denote the complete orthonormal systems of Legendre polynomials and tri\-go\-no\-met\-ric functions in the space $L_2([t, T])$ as $\{\phi_j(x)\}_{j=0}^{\infty}$.
 We will also pay attention on the following well-known facts about these two systems of functions.

-{\it Suppose that $f(x)$ is a bounded at the interval $[t, T]$ and sectionally smooth function at the open interval $(t, T)$.
+{\it Suppose that the function $f(x)$ is bounded at the interval $[t, T].$ Moreover, its derivative $f'(x)$ is continuous function at the interval $[t, T]$ except may be the finite number of points of the finite discontinuity.
 Then the generalized Fourier series

 with the Fourier coefficients